IreneAvezzu/Programming-Project-2022-23-irenejosephine/README.md

 Another option to run the project is to open it with IntelliJ IDEA and directly run the Start class.
 If the error "JavaFX runtime components are missing, and are required to run this application" is generated a new VM Option must be set as shown in this video (https://www.youtube.com/watch?v=hS_6ek9rTco).

-Once the application is running the user can either create a new account or use one of the existing one:
+Once the application is running the user can either create a new account or use one of the existing ones:
 - User1: username: username1 - psw: password1!
 - User2: username: josephine - psw: jose1!
 - User3: username: irene - psw: irene3!

 ## 4. Implementation